Undergraduate Courses

 Please note, acceptance onto the course is at the discretion of The Lir Academy.
 If The Lir Academy feels for whatever reason that a participant is not suitable for the course, they will not be accepted.
 All decisions are final and not subject to appeal.

-Fees and Funding click to
+Fees & Funding click to

 As this course is placed on the National Framework, it is open to EU and Non-EU students.
 Non-EU students will be eligible to get a student visa to undertake this course in Ireland.